Work for us

 We work alongside a fantastic Fundraising team who are pivotal to raising money for the facilities in Ivybridge.
 They work alongside the local community and various organisations who kindly support the Trust.

-To provide education, training, advocacy, work opportunities, care and other support services for children, young people and adults in need, their families, carers and associated professionals.
+To provide education, training, advocacy, work opportunities, care and other support services for young adults in need, their families, carers and associated professionals.

 To advance the education of the public in relation to the education, training and care of persons with disabilities and other needs.